poissonconsulting/shinybisonpic/inst/helpfiles/help.md

 ### shinybisonpic Help

-**Overall workflow**
+**Workflow**

-1. Download template, fill in data and upload
+1. Download template, fill in data and upload file
-2. View locations and verify all locations are correct
+2. View locations on the landscape
 3. Explore sex-age ratios
-4. Download cleaned data
+4. Download processed data ready for modeling

 **Where is help located**